beaverbuilder/documentation/beaver-builder/account/license/renew.md

 ## Cancel Automatic Renewal

-If you cancel autorenewal, you will need to manually renew your subscription each year.
-You can cancel autorenewal at any time from your account page and follow these steps:
+If you cancel automatic renewal, you will need to manually renew your subscription each year unless you later resume auto renewal for an eligible subscription.
+You can cancel automatic renewal at any time from your account page by following these steps:

-1. Go to your [My Account](https://www.wpbeaverbuilder.com/my-account/) page and scroll to the **My Subscriptions** section.
+1. Go to your **My Account** page and scroll to the **My Subscriptions** section.
 2. Click the **Cancel Renewal** button next to the subscription you'd like to cancel.

-   If you don't see the **Cancel Renewal** button, it means you're not in the autorenewal program and you'll have to renew it manually each year.
+If you do not see the **Cancel Renewal** button, it means your subscription is not currently set to automatic renewal and you will need to renew it manually each year.

+## Resume Automatic Renewal

+If you previously cancelled automatic renewal, you may be able to turn it back on from the **My Subscriptions** section of your account.

+When a subscription is changed to manual renewal, the **Cancel Renewal** button changes to **Resume Auto Renewal** for eligible subscriptions.

+1. Go to your **My Account** page and scroll to the **My Subscriptions** section.
+2. Click **Resume Auto Renewal** next to the subscription you'd like to reactivate.

+If your subscription was paid by credit card through Stripe, Beaver Builder will check with Stripe to confirm that your saved payment details are still valid.

+- If your payment details are valid, automatic renewal will be resumed.
+- If your payment details are no longer valid, you'll be redirected to update your card information before automatic renewal can be turned back on.

+If your subscription was paid through PayPal, the **Resume Auto Renewal** button will not appear because PayPal subscriptions cannot be reactivated once automatic renewal has been cancelled.

 :::caution

-We cannot reinstate auto-renewal once you cancel it, but you can still renew your subscription manually.
+  Automatic renewal can only be resumed for eligible Stripe subscriptions with valid saved card details.
+PayPal subscriptions cannot be resumed after cancellation and must be renewed manually.
 :::

 If you do not renew your Beaver Builder license, see the [License Expiry](expiry.md) article for more information.